Exiv2/exiv2/CONTRIBUTING.md

 ## Code Formatting ##
 The project contains a `.clang-format` file defining the code formatting of the project (more details about of this file was defined can be found in this [PR](https://github.com/Exiv2/exiv2/pull/152)).
-One can apply this format to new or existing code by using the **clang-format** command-line tool, or by using some integration plugins provided by some editors or IDEs.
+We suggest you to respect the code formatting by applying **clang-format** to new or existing code.
+You can do it by using the **clang-format** command-line tool, or by using some integration plugins provided by some editors or IDEs.
 Currently we know about these integrations:
 - [QtCreator](http://doc.qt.io/qtcreator/creator-beautifier.html) -> beautifier -> clang-format
 - [vim-clang-format](https://github.com/rhysd/vim-clang-format)
 - [Emacs](https://clang.llvm.org/docs/ClangFormat.html#emacs-integration)